rust-lang/prev.rust-lang.org/faq.md

 In the first example, the module is defined in the same file it's used.
 In the second example, the module declaration in the main file tells the compiler to look for either `hello.rs` or `hello/mod.rs`, and to load that file.

 A `use` declaration just tells the compiler to bring *existing* names (reachable through some path) into scope.
-A `mod` declaration tells the compiler to *define* a module, and also brings that module's name into scope the same as `use` would.
+A `mod` declaration tells the compiler to *define* a module, and like all other declaration forms, also brings the name of the module into scope.

 <a href="#how-do-i-configure-cargo-to-use-a-proxy" name="how-do-i-configure-cargo-to-use-a-proxy">
 ### How do I configure Cargo to use a proxy?